Serious-senpai/RunningCube/README.md

 # RunningCube
-Unity game about a stupid cube running around
+Unity game about a stupid circle running around
 ## Tutorial
 Use WASD keys to move and left click to fire a bullet to the specified position.